Horseman 45FA

 The Technika has a longer focus rail and double extension, which makes it better suited also for makro work and for long focus lenses.

-Both cameras may be used with a viewfinder, but only the Master Technika has a rangefinder which allows for accurate focus also at short distances.
+Both cameras are suitable for use with an optical viewfinder, but only the Master Technika has a rangefinder that allows for reliable focussing even at shorter distances.

 The Horseman FA is one of the smallest 4x5 cameras for universal use.
 While the size seems not much different from a Linhof Technika, it is a bit smaller.
 Despite the fairly small difference, it is easier to pack into small backpacks or shoulder bags.
 The lower weight and the small lens boards are also a reason why it is noticeably easier to carry a small setup in the field.
 The limited applicability of focal lengths also helps to keep the volume of the system down to what is really needed.